Overview

 Socioeconomically disadvantaged community members

-Food Insecurity chart description: Chart shows that 13% of socioeconomically disadvantaged adults experience food insecurity, as compared to 2% of randomly surveyed adults.
-The HP 2030 target for socioeconomically disadvantaged adults experiencing food insecurity is 6%.
+Food Insecurity (defined as “worried about running out of food any time in the past year”) chart description: Chart compares data from 2021 and 2025 between randomly survey adults and socioeconomically disadvantaged community members.
+The chart shows that 14% of socioeconomically disadvantaged adults experience food insecurity, as compared to 3% of randomly surveyed adults in 2021.
+In 2025, 44.6% of socioeconomically disadvantaged adults experience food insecurity, as compared to 10.7% of randomly surveyed adults.
+The HP 2030 target for socioeconomically disadvantaged adults experiencing food insecurity is 6% and improvement is for metrics to trend downward.

 Down arrow with improvement written on it